 - EB-3: Bachelor’s Degree Holders, Skilled Workers, and Unskilled Workers

 The Bottom Line

-(Wonky technical note: This post focuses on the “final action dates” in the visa bulletin, since these dates are most relevant for figuring out when applicants will ultimately receive their green cards.)
+Wonky technical note: This post focuses on the “Final Action Dates” in the Visa Bulletin because these dates are most relevant for figuring out when applicants will ultimately receive their green cards.

 F-2A: spouses and unmarried children (under age 21) of U.S. green card holders

 |General Category||No wait||No wait||No Change|